My research interests are mainly in the field of programming languages and parallel architectures such as FPGAs, manycore processors and GPGPUs.

 The results of this work have been presented at the Information Retrieval Facility Symposium (IRFS 2008) in Vienna, the SIGIR09 conference in Boston and the FPL09 conference in Prague.
 The papers are here: SIGIR09 (© 2009 ACM), FPL09 (© 2009 IEEE)

 To take this work to the next level and demonstrate the capabilities of FPGA-based reconfigurable computing in terms of performance and scalability, we are currently working on implementing IR applications on the Novo-G machine, the world's most powerful reconfigurable supercomputer for research.

 Greener Search in the News

 Weather and Climate Modelling

-Our research plan is to create a dedicated refactoring tool for the FORTRAN source, translate the critical portion to C and then port the C code to OpenCL.
+We have created a dedicated refactoring tool for the FORTRAN source , translate the critical portion to C and then port the C code to OpenCL.
 The first stage, the FORTRAN refactoring tool, is already usable.
 For FORTRAN-to-C translation we plan to use NOAA's F2C-ACC with a custom postprocessor.
 The source code for this project is available on GitHub.